sophialyj/system-design-primer/README.md

 #### Memcache vs Redis
 What we need to consider: Read/write speed; Memeory usage; Disk I/O usage; Disk I/O dumping; scaling
 * Similarity: Both Memcached and Redis serve as in-memory, key-value data stores, although Redis is more accurately described as **a data structure store**.
 Redis is In-memory data structure store, used as database, cache and message broker.
 Both Memcached and Redis belong to the NoSQL family of data management solutions, and both are based on a key-value data model.
 They both keep all data in RAM, which of course makes them supremely useful as a caching layer.
 Any use case you might use memcached for redis can solve equally well.
+Memcached is a simple volatile cache server.
+It allows you to store key/value pairs where the value is limited to being a string up to 1MB.
+When you restart memcached your data is gone.
+This is fine for a cache.
+You shouldn't store anything important there.
+Redis can act as a cache as well.
+It can store key/value pairs too.
+In redis they can even be up to 512MB.

+You can turn off persistence and it will happily lose your data on restart too.
+If you want your cache to survive restarts it lets you do that as well.
+In fact, that's the default.

 ##### Why memcached
 Memcached could be preferable when caching **relatively small and static data**, such as HTML code fragments.
 Memcached's internal memory management, is more efficient in the simplest use cases because it **consumes comparatively less memory resources for metadata**.
 Memcached's memory management efficiency diminishes quickly when data size is dynamic, at which point Memcached's memory can become fragmented.
 Also, large data sets often involve serialized data, which always requires more space to store.
 If you are using Memcached then data is lost with a restart and rebuilding cache is a costly process.